Right now you have questions to ask and answers to weigh — do I have a malpractice case? How do I know if I have a medical malpractice case?

 ► Failure to test for life-threatening conditions – What’s the use of technology if your doctor isn’t using it?
 With high tech imaging and detailed lab tests available, doctors have to make use of these amazing resources in order to do their job well.
 Invaluable resources that help diagnose and treat.

-► Prompt correspondence with specialists – There’s no way a doctor can know EVERYTHING.
+► Failure to promptly correspond with specialists – There’s no way a doctor can know EVERYTHING.
 With countless diseases and different approaches to treatment, there’s a reason doctors often choose an area of medicine to specialize in.
 If your doctor doesn’t have the knowledge necessary to treat you, they should be referring you to a specialist that does.

 ► Prescribing the wrong medication or incorrect dosage – Medication errors can be deadly.
 Accidental overdoses usually occur when protocol isn’t followed or staff members don’t pay close enough attention.
 Even Hollywood star, Dennis Quaid, dealt with the devastation of a medication error when his newborn twins were accidentally overdosed.
 Thankfully they survived.

-► Surgical errors – Everyone makes mistakes…we get it, but the operating room isn’t the place for foolish errors and negligence.
+► Surgery – Everyone makes mistakes…we get it, but the operating room isn’t the place for foolish surgical errors and negligence.
 Leaving a 5 inch scalpel in a patient’s abdomen is insane.
 Sometimes doctors even operate on the wrong body part.
-WHAT?
+Yikes.

-►Patient dumping – This may shock you, but sometimes hospitals “dump” patients that don’t have the means to pay for services.
-“Victims typically fall into one ori more of the following categories: those with a mental health condition, undocumented or under-documented immigrants, and the homeless,” reads one article.
-A patient in Maryland was left at a bus stop in the freezing rain, wth only a hospital gown on.
+► Patient dumping – This may shock you, but sometimes hospitals “dump” patients that don’t have the means to pay for services.
+“Victims typically fall into one or more of the following categories: those with a mental health condition, undocumented or under-documented immigrants, and the homeless,” reads one article on patient dumping.
+A patient in Maryland was left at a bus stop in the freezing rain, with only a hospital gown on.

 Example: A Young Mother’s Story